-Chinmaya Mission founded by Swami Chinmayananda (a disciple of Sivananda).
+Chinmaya Mission was founded by Swami Chinmayananda (a disciple of Sivananda).
 Its teachings have some similarities with that of Divine Life Society.
-Chinmayananda was born in Kerala in May, 1916.
+Chinmayananda was born in Kerala in May 1916.

-He is a man of sharp of intellect and academic career.
-Before becoming a Sanyasi he obtained a master’s degree in English Literature and worked for sometime as a journalist.
+He is a man of sharp intellect and academic career.
+Before becoming a Sanyasi he obtained a master’s degree in English Literature and worked for some time as a journalist.
 He also participates in India’s struggle for freedom.

-In his religious search he greatly influenced by H.H.
+In his religious search he was greatly influenced by H.H.
 Swami Tapovan Maharaj; and the founder of Divine Life Society.
-Although, he chose the way of Sanyasahe preferred to work around the cities; than being in the tranquil heights of the Himalayas.
-You can read the Mahabharata’s stories by clicking here…
+Although, he chose the way of Sanyasahe preferred to work around the cities; then being in the tranquil heights of the Himalayas.
+You can read Mahabharata’s stories by clicking here…

-He introduced a unique technique ‘Gnana Yagna’ In Chinmaya’s words Gnana Yagna ‘is a cooperative endeavour of a community of understanding people, joining together to organize a field for its own inner growth, personality and character’.
+He introduced a unique technique ‘Gnana Yagna’ in Chinmaya’s words.
+Gnana Yagna ‘is a cooperative endeavor of a community of understanding.
+And people are joining together to organize a field for its own inner growth, personality, and character’.

 Here his talk on Mundaka Upanisad.
 Impressed some persons who formed an association called The Chinmaya Mission.
-Today there are more than 100 centres in India and many more in foreign countries.
+Today there are more than 100 centers in India and many more in foreign countries.

-Unlike Sivananda, he said that religion is not a negation of life and its joys; but its fulfilment.
-According to him religion is not dead or outdated; but is essential both for individual joy and national prosperity.
-Philosophically he followed Advaitic(non-dualistic philosophy of 19th century Philosopher Sankaracharya.
+Unlike Sivananda, he said that religion is not a negation of life and its joys.
+But its fulfillment.
+According to him, religion is not dead or outdated.
+But it is essential both for individual joy and national prosperity.
+Philosophically he followed Advaitic(non-dualistic philosophy of 19th-century Philosopher Sankaracharya.